 - dried mango powder

-Restaurants also serve this chana masala with a drizzle or side of sweet and sour date chutney (I’ll be sharing my recipe for this divine chutney later this week).
+Restaurants also serve this chana masala with a drizzle or side of sweet and sour date chutney (I'll be sharing my recipe for this divine chutney later this week).
 It really compliments the smoky and spicy nature of the curry.
 I have shared some of my important tips and tricks to cooking an authentic vegan chana masala in the notes below.
-Make sure you follow those for a great tasting dish.
+Make sure you follow those for a great-tasting dish.
+Happy cooking!

 for the onion paste